WHAT DOES STOPGAP DO?

 20th January 2021

 Between 21 December 2020 and 31 March 2021, Sheffield City Council (SCC) has a ‘Rough Sleeper Winter Plan’ in place, to ensure that people who sleep rough are safeguarded against the winter weather and the risks posed by the pandemic.
+This has been extended to June.

 Anyone sleeping rough in Sheffield will be assessed, and worked with to secure emergency and then more permanent ‘move on’ accommodation.